 Named after the Barne family and in particular Colonel Frederick Barne, chairman of the Bexleyheath Railway Company.
-The hurst element, from the Saxon word meaning a woody bank, was added when the train station was built in AD1895, in what was then a rural area.
-The Barne family’s connection with the area began in AD1745 when when Miles Barne, the son of a wealthy London merchant, married Elizabeth Elwick.
-She was the only child of Nathaniel Elwick of May Place in Crayford and on his death in five years later the Barnes inherited May Place and its large estate.
-The family retained May Place and the remaining estate until AD1938, when it was sold to Crayford UDC for £24,500.
+The hurst element, from the Saxon word meaning a woody bank, was added when the train station was built in 1895, in what was then a rural area.
+The Barne family’s connection with the area began in 1745 when Miles Barne, the son of a wealthy London merchant, married Elizabeth Elwick.
+She was the only child of Nathaniel Elwick of May Place in Crayford and on his death five years later, the Barnes inherited May Place and its large estate.
+The family retained May Place and the remaining estate until 1938, when it was sold to Crayford UDC for £24,500.